Trinity Health System Ad 1

 The arch should be closer to Wheeling Island, not downtown.”

 And so on, and so on.
-The urban myth has been around for decades, and it’s surfaced again since the span currently is undergoing its first major renovation since the mid-1990s.
-Steel repairs, pier re-enforcement, the re-decking of the westbound and eastbound lanes, and a paint job have been ongoing since November 2019, and they are scheduled to continue for at least another year.
+The urban myth has been around for decades, and it’s surfaced again since the span is currently undergoing its first major renovation since the mid-1990s.
+Steel repairs, pier reinforcement, the re-decking of the westbound and eastbound lanes, and a paint job have been ongoing since November 2019, and they are scheduled to continue for at least another year.

 So, was the Fort Henry Bridge installed backward when it was constructed and opened in the mid-1950s?

-When asked, Tony Clark, the Division of Highways district engineer in the Northern Panhandle, replied, “What do you mean?”
+When asked in 2021, former Division of Highways district engineer in the Northern Panhandle, Tony Clark replied, “What do you mean?”

 Well, were the blueprints upside down?
 Was the west side of the design turned to the east?
 Because the bridge was constructed 40 years before the condition “dyslexia” was a well-known diagnosis in the United States, so could the condition have played a factor?